-You would probably have a hard time answering these questions, and it would be even trickier once all the friends you roped in started to bicker.
+You might have a hard time answering these questions, especially once all the friends you roped in started to bicker.
 But bees expertly solve these problems all the time.

 Bees are persnickety about a lot of things, including the temperature of their hives.
-In order to produce honey and incubate baby bees, bees need to keep their hives at a cozy 36° C (around 95° F).
-But in warm weather, a cramped space jam-packed with so many fuzzy, vibrating bodies heats up quickly, at which point those bodies stop vibrating (because they have overheated and died).
+In order to produce honey and incubate baby bees, they need to keep their hives at a cozy 36° C (around 95° F).
+But in warm weather, a cramped space jam-packed with so many fuzzy, vibrating bodies heats up quickly, at which point those bodies stop vibrating because they’ve overheated and died.
 It takes very precise coordination for bees to maintain the warm-but-not-too-warm environment in which they can flourish.